hadmacker/asd_notes/README.md

 # Tactful Responses to Interactions, Myths & Challenging Questions or Comments

-Several questions below were copied from the table of contents of [Understanding Autism for Dummies](https://www.perlego.com/book/1010137/understanding-autism-for-dummies-pdf) although this book has not been reviewed for answers.
+Several questions below come from [Understanding Autism for Dummies](https://www.perlego.com/book/1010137/understanding-autism-for-dummies-pdf)

 :warning: Several answers below are marked "GPT" and were provided verbatim from ChatGPT.
 Individuals should review these for correctness and clarity.